 When a loved one dies, there are often matters of probate, estate, or trust administration for grieving family members to deal with.
-An experienced Denver probate lawyer at Phillips & Blow, PC in Denver Colorado can provide compassionate, knowledgeable representation to guide you through the legal process.
+An experienced Denver probate lawyer at Phillips & Blow, PC in Colorado can provide compassionate, knowledgeable representation to guide you through the probate litigation legal process.
 Contact us today at (303) 741-2400 to get the legal help you need in a difficult time.
 You may also reach us through our online contact form.

-What is probate?
-It is the legal process by which a deceased person’s estate is distributed to designated beneficiaries or heirs of the decedent and debts owed to creditors are paid off.
+Probate is the legal process by which a deceased person’s estate is distributed to designated beneficiaries or heirs of the decedent and debts owed to creditors are paid off.
 If a valid Last Will and Testament exists, the property of the estate is distributed according to the will.
 If the decedent died intestate (with no will) the property is distributed to the heirs according to state law.

 Not all assets have to go through the probate process.
 Some transfer automatically upon the death of the owner.
 Examples include:

 Most probate proceedings are informal, wherein heirs and beneficiaries are in accord and there are no creditor problems to resolve.
-To begin the process, you file an application to serve as personal representative of the estate with the probate court.
+To begin the process, you file an application to serve as a personal representative of the estate with the probate court.
 When your application is approved by the court, you receive a document known as Letters Testamentary granting you legal authority to act for the estate.
 There are a series of actions the Personal Representative must take and documents that must be filed with the court before the property can be distributed, the debts and taxes can be paid, and the probate closed with a final accounting and closing statement.

-A formal probate can be unsupervised or supervised.
+Formal probate can be unsupervised or supervised.
 Both are court proceedings.

 From simple situations to complex technical issues, and from good family relations to bitter squabbles, we have guided many families through the legal minefield as well as the difficult personal relationship issues that may arise during the probate process.